Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 Ingredients for Succulent Bath Bombs

-In a second bowl, combine the melted coconut oil, essential oil blend and alcohol together, mixing well.
+In a second bowl, combine the melted coconut oil, essential oil blend, and alcohol, mixing well.

 whisking together baking soda, citric acid, cornstarch, and epsoms salts

-Add liquid ingredients 1 tsp at a time to the dry ingredients, mixing it together slowly so as not to start the fizzy reaction.
+Add liquid ingredients 1 tsp at a time to the dry ingredients, mixing them slowly so as not to start the fizzy reaction.

 stirring bath bomb mixture